Quantum Risk Analysis: Beyond (Conditional) Value-at-Risk

 Expectiles are the special case in which $l$ is given by the following relation with respect to a scalar $\level\in\left(0,1\right)$:

-Now, we prove properties of the function $h_{X,\alpha}$, which we already mentioned in~\prettyref{sec:bisectionExpectiles}.
+Next, we prove properties of the function $h_{X,\alpha}$, which we already mentioned in~\prettyref{sec:bisectionExpectiles}.
 If the lower and upper bounds of a distribution lead to different signs with respect to the function $x\mapsto h_{X,\level}\left(x\right)-x$, then they are suitable as starting points for the bisection search algorithm.
 The upcoming result states that this situation is satisfied.

 Note, on a quantum computer we use circuits to describe bounded distributions, which act as approximations for unbounded distributions.
 Hence, it is enough to state the upcoming result only for bounded random variables.
-Further, for this result, we denote the essential infimum, respectively the essential supremum, of a random variable $X$ by $\essinf X$, respectively $\esssup X$.
+We denote the essential infimum, respectively the essential supremum, of a random variable $X$ by $\essinf X$, respectively $\esssup X$.

 \begin{prop}[Starting values for bisection search algorithm] Let $\level\in\left[\frac{1}{2},1\right)$ and $X\in\symbolLinftyspace$.
 Then it holds that

 \end{prop}

 \begin{proof} For the essential infimum we obtain